 An experienced removal company will arrange collection and delivery of motor vehicles to be transferred in road trains (a vehicle with a boxed trailer) or via a recovery vehicle, although this method will cost more.

 In what instance would a car need to be transported rather than driven to destination?

 It is essentially the customer's preference.
 Some customers simply don't want to drive their own vehicle through France or incur the wear and tear on the vehicle.
-In the case of a classic car, for example, it might be more advisable to not drive it such a distance.
+In the case of a classic car, for example, it might be more advisable not to drive it such a distance.
 Sometimes customers don't want to expose the vehicle to inclement weather conditions.

 The tank needs to be as low as possible but not entirely empty as the vehicle still needs to be driven into and out of the trailer.
 The customer would need to run it down.

-Does anything else travel with the vehicle in a boxed?
+Does anything else travel with the vehicle?

 The car would be on its own and strapped down with 'ratchet straps'.

 Once the vehicle has been de-registered in the UK, it can then be re-registered in France, but must conform to the French road standards.
 This process varies depending on the make, age and country of origin of the vehicle.